St Lucy's Church, Gozo: Feast

-The church celebrates the feast of Saint Lucy every year on the Sunday closest to December 13.
+The church celebrates the feast of Santa Lucia every year on the Sunday closest to December 13.
 Prior to 1990 the feast was only celebrated in the church not externally however in 1991 it was decided to organise external festivities which still take place till this day.
-These past few years, Scandinavian tradition of celebrating St Lucy's day have been incorporated in the local feast.
+These past few years, Scandinavian tradition of celebrating Santa Lucia's day have been incorporated in the local feast.
 On the eve of the feast 5 local girls dress as Lucia with candles on their head.
 A bonfire is lit in the square and the candles lit.
 The a procession follows to the church.
 Lucia buns are also made on the day.
 The main part of the feast is the procession with the statue of St Lucy, the work of Wistin Camilleri (1920), in the streets near the church.

 Works of art

-The painting behind the high altar depicts St Lucy with a palm branch in her hands representing her martyrdom.
+The painting behind the high altar depicts Santa Lucia with a palm branch in her hands representing her martyrdom.
 The apse ceiling was painted by Ġużeppi Briffa in 1953.
-There are two side altars, one dedicated to Sts Peter and Paul and the other to the Flight into Egypt.
+There are two side altars, one dedicated to Saints Peter and Paul and the other to the Flight into Egypt.
 The painting in the dome is the work of Austin Camilleri which was finished in 2004.
 It is quite different from the style of the church's interior but nevertheless it is still an impressive modern art.